Circout-sudo/Lamp-Terminal/README.md

 5. Type cd Lamp-Terminal
 6. Type python main.py
 7. Voila, Lamp-Terminal is ready to use!

+## Requirements
+- Windows operating system.
+- Lamp Terminal will work if you have python installed.
+- The windows terminal app(not cmd or powershell), here is its installation page https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701.

 ## Credits
 - Techemmy, I used his code for my `file_tree` command which generates a file tree.